Friday 28 February 1941

 Churchill evidences his concern with a separate memo to First Lord Admiral Pound and Minister of Transport A.V.
 Alexander.
 Referencing a specific ship, the City of Calcutta, Churchill writes:

 This ship must on no account be sent to the East coast.
 It contains 1,700 machine guns, 44 aeroplane engines, and no fewer than 14,100,000 cartridges.
 These cartridges are absolutely vital to the defence of Great Britain....
 That it should be proposed to send such a ship round to the East coast with all the additional risk, is abominable.Previously, Churchill has chided the Admiralty for not taking more care of specific ships with valuable cargo.
 This memo shows that he continues to keep a very close eye on important shipments.

-German heavy cruisers Gneisenau and Scharnhorst are east of of the Azores.
+German heavy cruisers Gneisenau and Scharnhorst are east of the Azores.
 They complete their refueling from tankers Ermland and Friedrich Breme at 07:00.
 Their objective is to interdict the convoy route between Freetown and Great Britain.
-Next objective is the vicinity of the Cape Verde Islands.
+The next objective is in the vicinity of the Cape Verde Islands.

 Drifter New Comet, originally damaged by a mine and beached at the mouth of the Tyne on 23 November 1940, was refloated but today finally sinks.

 Finnish cargo ship Bore VIII (now in German service) founders and is lost bad weather in the Hubertgat.